pmleite/howto-setup_vscode_for_arduino_dev/readme.md

 ## c_cpp_properties.json

-Use those rules in the file (Linux Example)
+Use those rules in the file
-The objective is to add the include PATHs of the default libraries of arduino
+The objective is to add the include PATHs of the default libraries of arduino The name of the folders may vary depending on the versions of the libraries, IDE and OS.
+The example bellow is for Linux

 ```json
 {